rewhowe/snapdragon/documentation/manual.md

 Functions are declared using the following format: `[optional parameters] [function name]とは`.

 Function names must be verbs (or verb phrases) and cannot be redeclared※ within the same scope (this includes collisions with built-in function names).
 Function bodies must be indented one space (full-width or half-width).
+Functions may not be defined within loops.

 Parameters are each suffixed with one of the following particles: `から`, `で`, `と`, `に`, `へ`, `まで`, `を`.
 The particles are not part of the parameter names.